5 Getting started with R and RStudio

 Now that we’ve installed both R and RStudio, we will be accessing R through RStudio.
 One of the most reliable ways to tell if you’re opening R or RStudio is to look at the icons:

 Whenever we want to work with R, we’ll open RStudio.
 RStudio interfaces directly with R, and is an Integrated Development Environment (IDE).
-This means that RStudio comes with built-in features that make using R a little easier.
-If you’d like more information on the difference between R and RStudio, we recommend the “Getting Started” section of the Modern Dive (https://moderndive.com/1-getting-started.html#) textbook (Ismay & Kim, 2019).
+This means that RStudio comes with built-in features that make using R easier.
+If you’d like more information on the difference between R and RStudio, consider reading the “Getting Started” section of the Modern Dive (https://moderndive.com/1-getting-started.html#) textbook (Ismay & Kim, 2019).

 You do not have to use RStudio to access R, and many people don’t!